-Microwaveable food has been a regular feature in the frozen food aisle for decades, a popular choice for people who want quick and easy hot meal options.
-In recent years, these options have expanded into the deli, dairy and shelf-stable food aisles, thanks to new packaging technology.
-The expanded selection of microwaveable foods outside of the frozen food aisle has fueled growth in this segment of the market.
-A recent study, which noted this market shift, estimates the annual growth rate of the microwaveable food market is roughly 6%.
+Microwavable food has been a regular feature in the frozen food aisle for decades, a popular choice for people who want quick and easy hot meal options.
+In recent years, these options have expanded into the deli, dairy, and shelf-stable food aisles, thanks to new packaging technology.
+The expanded selection of microwavable foods outside of the frozen food aisle has fueled growth in this segment of the market.
+A recent study, which noted this market shift, estimates that the microwavable food market will have a compound annual growth rate (CAGR) of nearly 6% between 2020 and 2031.

-In this post, we’ll focus on refrigerated offerings, from microwavable entrees to easy-to-heat sides.
-Food producers seeking to seize upon the growth opportunity have big decisions to make about their microwaveable food packaging.
-What kind of plastic food packaging is microwave safe?
-Can our current vendor supply our packaging needs for new microwaveable options?
-How do I promote that it’s microwave safe to consumers?
+Food producers seeking to capitalize on the growth opportunity — particularly within their refrigerated offerings — have big decisions to make about their microwavable food packaging.
+What kind of plastic food packaging is microwave-safe?
+Can our current vendor supply our packaging needs for new microwavable options?
+How do I promote that our packaging is microwave safe to consumers?

 This post will dig into the data behind this growing market and how food producers can leverage this trend with suitable packaging options.

-According to Research and Markets, the global market for microwaveable food products is an estimated $120 billion.
-It’s projected to grow this decade, reaching an estimated $230 billion globally by 2031.
+According to Research and Markets, the global market for microwavable food products was estimated at $120 billion in 2020 and will grow to $230 billion globally by 2031.

 The market comprises three packaging segments: shelf stable, frozen and refrigerated, and ready-to-reheat microwavable foods.
 All three have grown recently, with the frozen segment expected to lead the field.
 However, new players, new packaging options, and an increase in the grab-and-go section of the supermarket are propelling significant growth in the refrigerated heat-and-eat segment, too.

 For example, a Bob Evans Farms survey found that roughly three-quarters of respondents said they purchase refrigerated heat-and-eat breakfast items at least once a month; 41% reported they are more interested in refrigerated heat-and-eat breakfast items than before the 2020 global pandemic.
-Other surveys have found similar responses regarding lunch and dinner options, showing again consumers want convenient, fast meal options when cooking at home.
+Heat-and-eat lunch and dinner options have seen a dinner boost in consumer demand, with the global ready meals market experiencing a CAGR of nearly 12% per year.

 With so many choices, it helps to work with a manufacturing vendor who can guide you through the process.
 Here are some advantages a skilled packaging vendor can offer.